percona/percona-backup-mongodb/doc/source/index.rst

    |PBM| doesn't work on standalone |mongodb| instances.
 This is because |PBM| requires an :term:`oplog <Oplog>` to guarantee backup consistency.
 Oplog is available on nodes with replication enabled.

-   For testing purposes, you can deploy |PBM| on a single-node replica set. ( Specify the ``replication.replSetName`` in the configuration file of the standalone server.)
+   For testing purposes, you can deploy |PBM| on a single-node replica set. ( Specify the ``replication.replSetName`` option in the configuration file of the standalone server.)

    .. seealso::

       MongoDB Documentation: Convert a Standalone to a Replica Set https://docs.mongodb.com/manual/tutorial/convert-standalone-to-replica-set/

-The |pbm| project inherited from and replaces `mongodb_consistent_backup`, which is no longer actively developed or supported.
+The |pbm| project is inherited from and replaces `mongodb_consistent_backup`, which is no longer actively developed or supported.

 .. _pbm.feature: